 - Runaway truck.
 A truck that loses the ability to brake is referred to as a runaway truck and poses severe danger to other drivers, passengers, and pedestrians who are out on the road.
 A runaway truck may occur due to poor maintenance, a fatigued trucker, or other problems.

 If you or a family member was injured in a tanker-truck accident, you may be entitled to compensation.
 Tanker-truck accidents can lead to personal injury or wrongful death.
-Costly medical bills and lost wages are just some of the financial burdens faced by truck accident victims.
+Costly medical bills and lost wages are just some of the financial burdens faced by truck crash victims.

-Whether the accident was caused by a negligent trucker or a lack of oversight by the truck company, the Dallas truck accident attorneys at The Lenahan Law Firm will negotiate on your behalf for the compensation you deserve.
+Whether the accident was caused by a negligent trucker or a lack of oversight by the truck company, the Dallas tanker truck accident attorneys at The Lenahan Law Firm will negotiate on your behalf for the compensation you deserve.
 Call our office today at (214) 295-1008 for a free consultation.